MFlisar/DragSelectRecyclerView/README.md

   * `ToggleAndUndo`: toggles each items original state, reverts to the original state on move back
   * `FirstItemDependent`: toggles the first item and applies the same state to each item you go by and applies inverted state on move back
   * `FirstItemDependentToggleAndUndo`: toggles the item and applies the same state to each item you go by and reverts to the original state on move back
   The `DragSelectionProcessor` will take care to transform each event to the correct select/deselect event that must be handled by you afterwards.
 Therefore you must provide a `ISelectionHandler` in it's constructor.
 Just implement it's 3 simple functions and you're done.
-A demo can be found here: [MainActivity.java](https://github.com/MFlisar/DragSelectRecyclerView/blob/master/demo/src/main/java/com/michaelflisar/dragselectrecyclerview/demo/MainActivity.java)

 	```groovy
 	onDragSelectionListener = new DragSelectionProcessor(new DragSelectionProcessor.ISelectionHandler() {